 Voting method simulation is used primarily to determine how accurately a voting method will produce an outcome that represents the will of the electorate.
 In a real human election it's hard to actually know what the voters really wanted - they could have been voting strategically, exit polling is imprecise and so on.
 By running simulated voters through thousands or millions of simulated elections, voting systems can be concretely evaluated and compared.

-Score Runoff Voting simulates best-in-class in the several election method simulators that have included it.
-Across the board, with both honest voters and mixtures of strategic voters, SRV is "unquestionably a top-shelf method."
+STAR Voting simulates best-in-class in the several election method simulators that have included it.
+Across the board, with both honest voters and mixtures of strategic voters, STAR is "unquestionably a top-shelf method."

 IRV offers middle-of-the-road representation accuracy